 5 ways to protect your privacy in the UK

-Snowden’s 2013 leaks did change some things for the better with services such as Facebook, Skype and Whatsapp now offering end-to-end encryption as a security feature.
+Snowden’s 2013 leaks did change some things for the better with services such as Facebook, Skype and Whatsapp now offering end-to-end encryption as a security feature — though this is currently under threat by the UK government’s proposed Online Safety Bill.
 More than anything, Snowden’s leaks served to raise public awareness when it comes to surveillance and online data.

 However, many would argue that little has changed in surveillance practices, particularly when you consider the introduction of laws such as the Investigatory Powers Act.
 This only served to expand government surveillance powers.
 Yet there are things you can do in order to protect your privacy and maintain your online anonymity:

 One of the most essential things you can do in order to protect your data is to encrypt it.
 By using encryption, you can protect your data from unwelcome parties.
 When data is encrypted, only the person holding the keys can unlock it.
 You can encrypt your email, cloud storage files, messages and even your devices such as your laptop and mobile phone.
 Even if your data was requested by the UK government or hacked, it would remain unreadable.

 Related: Common types of encryption explained

 Short for virtual private network, a VPN redirects your internet connection through a VPN provider’s server.
 This serves to hide your IP address and your location.
 A quality VPN allows you to browse the internet anonymously and should feature 256-bit encryption, DNS leak protection and a kill switch.
 Be sure to choose a VPN that’s based in a country outside of Five Eyes and isn’t subject to data retention requests.
 Keep in mind that the safest VPNs don’t keep any logs of your activity.